 The Christchurch City Council does not own or operate any crematoria.
-Cremation services within the Christchurch district are provided by two private companies.
+Cremation services within the Christchurch district are provided by three private companies.
 The Cremation Society of Canterbury has two facilities, one located at Linwood and the other at Harewood.
 The Garden City Crematory also has a cremator, and it is located at Sockburn.
+Mainland crematorium opened in Sydenham in 2012.
 No defined catchment could be determined for each of the crematoria; therefore, the assessment considers the entire district of Christchurch as a single community for cremation services.